NixOS/rfcs/process/0093-rfc-categories.md

 amend the RFC process itself, the forum rules, the code of conduct or propose any other binding changes to community workflows or infrastructure.

-## Some issues are not addressed by the appropriate angle
+## Some issues are not addressed from the appropriate angle

-Even if, in the past, people might have used the RFC Process to gather broader consensus around some of the hard-to-propose topics exemplified in the previous paragraph, the ensuing discussion still might have been framed in a way that is not best suited.
+Even if, in the past, people might have used the RFC Process to gather broader consensus around some of those hard-to-propose topics, the ensuing discussion still might have been framed in a way that is not best suited.
+This actually starts with the sctructure of the template.

-By explicitly categorizing RFCs, it will be immediatly evident for participants that those RFCs are a) legitimate and b) require an evaluation within the sensible boundaries of their categories.
-For example, it is hard to imagine, that a proof-generated insight being recorded as an _Informational RFC_ would receive a request for an actual proposal to improve the situation.
-In this example, gathering broad consensus about acknowledgement becomes easier.
-It is hard to imagine, how such an attempt would go smoothly within the current framing.
+By explicitly categorizing RFCs, it will be immediatly evident for participants that those RFCs are a) legitimate and b) require an evaluation within the fair boundaries of their categories.

 # Detailed design
 [design]: #detailed-design

 Every RFC that is eligible for the RFC process is classified by its author into the _information_, _process_ or _feature_ category.
+For each category a different template is made available.
 How those categories are defined in every detail can remain subjective, but the following should give a sufficient idea:

 - Informational RFCs
   - Start a talk, meetup, or social networking account that will be expected to officially “represent nix”